Deveo/ember-sliding-sticky/README.md

 * Only one sticky element per column.
 * Customizing offset is not supported yet.
 PRs welcome!
 * For the sticky element to appear fixed, throttling must be disabled.
-This may cause two issues:
+This may cause two issues (the effect gets worse on slower systems and when there are many sticky elements on the page):
     * Scrolling may be laggy on slow systems.
     * The sticky element may jitter slightly.

-    This effect gets worse when there are many sticky elements on the page.

 * Only respects one scroll container.
 If you have a scrolling container inside a scrolling container, you can only tell a sticky element to align according to the inner container's scrolling.
 But that's a very rare case.
 * Relies on jQuery.